lunarserge/Junker/README.md

 The utility will suggest what should be removed or added to the Blocked Senders List or will report "Blocked-Senders-File is good" in case no change is required.

+Since this utility works with Microsoft Outlook it is meant to only be built and used on Windows.

 PS.
 I totally realize C++ isn't the best language for this type of utilities.
 I did it this way to brush up my C++ skills a little.